yoiwa-personal/suid_sudo/doc/APIs.md

 will be thrown (by `die`) when any error has occurred.
-See `perlfunc` manual page for details on how to handle these in an object-oriented way.  `SUIDPrivilegesSettingFatalError` is not provided in Perl, as exception handling construct of Perl is very simple.
+See `perlfunc` manual page for details on how to handle these in an object-oriented way.  `SUIDPrivilegesSettingFatalError` is not provided in Perl, as exception handling constructs of Perl are very simple.

 ## Reference